jmpounders/terminal-query/README.md

    pipx install terminal-query
    ```

-   *Replace `terminal-query` with the actual package name if different.*

 ## Usage

 Once installed, you can use Terminal Query by simply invoking the command followed by your query.